janklab/jl-pkgman/README.md

 # Contributing

 jl-pkgman is still in the early design and experimentation phase, so there’s not much to collaborate on, code-wise.
-What we need now are feature requests and use case descriptions; feel free to post those as [https://github.com/apjanke/jl-pkgman/issues](Issues on the project GitHub page).
+What we need now are feature requests and use case descriptions; feel free to post those as [Issues on the project GitHub page](https://github.com/apjanke/jl-pkgman/issues).

 # Author